Dhananjaya Y. Chandrachud: Individual, state and identity

 Chandrachud's judgment also analysed the intersection between identity and individuals.
 The dissent was noted for the emphasis on the protection of individual identity.
 Emphasising on the plurality of identities of an individual, he observed that:Technologically, at this level, Aadhaar was to be a means of identification.
 Yet at another level, the Aadhaar project also offered itself as providing a documentary identity to persons who may not have possessed one at all...
 Identity includes the right to determine the forms through which identity is expressed and the right not to be identified.
 That concept is now "flipped" so that identification through identifiers becomes the only form of identity in the time of database governance.
 This involves a radical transformation in the position of the individual…Identity is a plural concept.
-The Constitution also recognizes a multitude of identities through the plethora of rights that it safeguards.
+The Constitution also recognises a multitude of identities through the plethora of rights that it safeguards.
 The technology deployed in the Aadhaar scheme reduces different constitutional identities into a single identity of a 12-digit number and infringes the right if an individual to identify himself/herself through a chosen means.
-Aadhaar is about identification and is an instrument which facilitates a prof of identity.
+Aadhaar is about identification and is an instrument which facilitates a proof of identity.
 It must not be allowed to obliterate constitutional identity.He analysed the intersection between law and technology and observed that the biometric technology "which is the core of the Aadhaar programme is probabilistic in nature, leading to authentication failures."
 He observed that:Dignity and the rights of individuals cannot be made to depend on algorithms or probabilities.
 Constitutional guarantees cannot be subject to the vicissitudes of technology.